Disability Services at Leeds

 - have a specific learning difficulty (for example, dyslexia or dyspraxia)

-- have a developmental learning or behavioural condition (for example, AD(H)D)
+- have a neurodevelopmental condition (for example, AD(H)D)

 - have a mental health condition

-- have a long-term medical condition (e.g. chronic fatigue syndrome, asthma, epilepsy, diabetes, cancer, HIV)
+- have a long-term medical condition (e.g. chronic fatigue syndrome, asthma, diabetes, cancer, HIV)

 Find out more about our Service and how to access support in our student handbook:

-Contact our friendly team on firstname.lastname@example.org with any questions, or to arrange a call back with a Disability Advisor.
+Contact our friendly team on firstname.lastname@example.org or by calling 0113 343 3927 to arrange a call back with a Disability Advisor.
+We do our best to respond within 24 hours, although this may be longer peak times.

 If you would like to request adjustments for your university exams, please visit our exam adjustments information page.